 Compass: It would be a good idea to know how to use one also.

 Water Purifier or Water Tablets: This is a backup to the water you’ll be bringing.
+Relying on a filter is generally not recommended due to high water particulate clogging filters.

 Duct Tape: This implement really needs no explanation.